plusbest/sat_img_slicer_512/README.md

-# LARGE MAP IMAGE SLICER
+# Map Crop and Tile Slicer

 ### Process
 1. Takes a desired tile width and height.